Skip to Main Content

 UVic Libraries works with publishers to arrange for waivers and discounts on article processing charges (APCs) to over 9,000 journals.
 Through these agreements, members of the UVic community can publish open access articles in select journals.
 There are two ways to explore them:

 Open access scholarly journals are subject to the same rigorous peer review that subscription-based academic journals are, and some have high impact factors.
-However, they use different funding models when compared to commercial journals (e.g. Wiley, Elsevier, SAGE, etc.).
+However, they use different funding models than subscription journals.
+Many open access journals bill authors article processing charges (APCs) in order to make their articles open access.
+Open access journals that do not charge APCs are often called Diamond Open Access journals.

 The Directory of Open Access Journals provides information about thousands of peer reviewed open access journals.